Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Simulation Studies

-Theorem \ref{postconsistEQL} implies that, under the EQL, $\rho_{0, uv} -\rho_{\boldsymbol \theta, uv}$ should converge to 0 as sample size increases.
-This is confirmed in Figure \ref{figconsist} for all versions of $\mathcal{A}$.
+Theorem \ref{postconsistEQL} implies that, under the EQL, $\rho_{0, uv} -\rho_{\boldsymbol \theta, uv}$ should converge to 0 as sample size increases \textcolor{black} regardless of the level of granularity in $\mathcal{A}$.
+This is confirmed in Figure \ref{figconsist}.
 The credible intervals under EQL-M are slightly wider than those under Full, which suggests a loss in efficiency with lower levels of auxiliary information.
-The intervals for EHQL-M are virtually indistinguishable from those for Full.
+However, augmenting sparse auxiliary information with intermediate quantiles (e.g., Figure~\ref{eql-fig2}) corrects this discrepancy; the intervals for EHQL-M are virtually indistinguishable from those for Full.
 Even though EHQL-M and EQL-M leverage the same $\mathcal{A}$, EHQL-M makes greater use of the information in $\boldsymbol y^{obs}$ by better locating the corresponding $\boldsymbol z^{obs}$, which improves precision.
 By contrast, for the two larger values of $n$, estimates of $\boldsymbol C_{\boldsymbol \theta}$ under the RL copula are significantly biased.
 Finally, for $n=200$, the sampling variability is sufficiently large that inferences for all four methods are not obviously different qualitatively.

+We next evaluate how closely \eqref{marginadjust} under the EHQL-M approximates each $F_j$.
+Figure \ref{figconsistMA} displays posterior samples of $\tilde{F}_{j}(y^{q}_{j})$ for $j = 1,2,3$ evaluated at the specified intermediate quantile points; it also displays the empirical CDFs (ECDF) computed from $\boldsymbol y^{obs}$.
+These ECDFs exhibit varying degrees of bias caused by the nonignorable missing data.
+In contrast, each $\tilde{F}_{j}(y^{q}_{j})$ accurately approximates the general shape of $F_j$, even though $\mathcal{A}$ only includes bounds and medians.
+As expected, posterior uncertainty with \eqref{marginadjust} is highest for regions with relatively small sample sizes.

 We run each EQL/EHQL and RL sampler for 10,000 iterations on a 2023 Macbook Pro.
 When $n = 5000$, the EQL/EHQL samplers average around five minutes to complete, whereas the RL sampler takes nearly four hours.
 Mixing is also facilitated by introducing $\mathcal{A}$, with apparent convergence of the posterior of $\boldsymbol C_{\boldsymbol \theta}$ after a few hundred samples.